First, remove the plastic wrapping and unbox the package using your box cutter. Inside the package you will find the following:

 Use the 16 short silver-colored M5 screws provided to join the frame pieces together, and screw 4 screws onto each corner.

 Remove the jig and hang your assembled frame onto the wall brackets with the screws facing the wall, moving the frame left or right as needed until it is aligned with the projected image.
+(NOTE: Make sure the arrows in the projected image extend to the outer edges of the frame.)

 If the image is not aligned, slightly adjust the position of the projector as needed until the projected image is aligned with the frame.

+Remove the screen material from the tube and unroll it onto the transparent sheet.
 (NOTE: Make sure the side of the screen with the “DOWNSIDE” label facing up is closest to the wall it will hang on after it is unrolled.)

 Remove the frame from the wall brackets and center it on top of the screen material with the screw holes facing up.

+Fold the screen material over the frame to check the alignment.
 (NOTE: The screen edges should align with the frame, and the screw holes should not be covered by the screen material.)

 Insert one of the provided tension springs through the hole closest to the corner of the screen material.